OUR 20 OPERATING PRINCIPLES

 We will support children’s learning using any resource they choose to learn from.
-We will be creative and resourceful in finding and adapting learning materials to suit each child’s interests and abilities when necessary.
+We will be creative and resourceful in finding and adapting learning materials to suit each child’s interests and abilities.
 We will use and adapt open source online curriculum materials and create our own as required – guided by the child’s interests.
 We encourage use of technology as a self-organised learning tool.
 We acknowledge that whilst technology is a wonderful learning tool, it is not a substitute for the human skills necessary to guide and mentor learners, nor is technology learning in and of itself.

 7. We will always support and work with children's enthusiasm.

 Enthusiasm is fertilizer for the human brain.
 When a child is actively engaged and enthusiastic to know something they are far more capable and intelligent than if they are learning something because they have been told they have to.

 8. We offer children curiosity catalysts and pose open-ended questions to inspire them to develop their thinking, living, working, making and doing capacities.

 We know that children need to develop skills for living in a world that is shifting rapidly – therefore rather than being taught vast quantities of existing knowledge they need to develop their capacity to evolve beyond what is already known, to innovate and create a better world than the one we currently live in.
 We provide lots of curiosity catalysts and pose open-ended questions for children to explore.